AdobeDocs/control-panel.en/help/subdomains-certificates/using/dmarc.md

     Let's say we are working we the `http://www.luma.com` domain.
 In "Relaxed" mode, emails coming from the `marketing.luma.com` subdomain will be authorized by the server, while they will be rejected in "Strict" mode.

 1. Click **[!UICONTROL Add]** to confirm the DMARC record creation.

+Once the DMARC record creation has been processed (approximatley 5 minutes), it displays in the subdomains' details screen.
+[Learn how to monitor TXT records for your subdomains](gs-txt-records.md#monitor)